Can Candida and Inflammation Be Mistaken for Normal Aging?

 In many people, this may look like a normal aging process.
 In the athletic, it usually is associated with excessive wear and tear on joints and failure of the muscles and the body to respond and perform as they once did.
 Athletic careers and pursuits can end prematurely, and the hopes and dreams of what could have been, remain forever as hopes and dreams.

-Under these types of constant inflammatory conditions, the serious athlete or weekend warrior who pushes the limits of his body’s ability in pursuit of personal records and goals, will end up driving the inflammatory machinery that will eventually rob them of their potential for excellence.
 Exercise produces pro-inflammatory immune system responses and oxidative stress that play a role in repair and remodeling of muscle tissues.
 Intense exercise carries this response further, and over the long-run can produce immune system suppression and autoimmune-type responses.
 The following excerpt from Journal of the International Society of Sports Nutrition helps to explain a little more on this topic:

 “DOMS (Delayed Onset Muscle Soreness) typically occurs after unaccustomed or high-intensity exercise, most commonly anaerobic.
 Soreness is usually noted at 24 hours post-exercise and can last as long as 5 to 7 days post-exercise.
 Although several models of DOMS have been suggested, researchers generally agree that muscle damage initiates a cascade of events leading to DOMS.
 The muscle damage and oxidative stress response following anaerobic exercise have been deemed necessary to promote skeletal muscle remodeling to gain benefit from the exercise, but enhanced recovery may be advantageous for more rapidly promoting an anabolic environment.

-Exercise elicits mechanical and hormonal reactions from the body.
-The resulting muscle damage from these reactions elicits inflammatory and oxidative responses that may exacerbate muscle injury and prolong the time to regeneration.
-The hormonal contributor to muscle damage during exercise is derived through basic neuroendocrine responses to exercise demands.
 High intensity exercise triggers the activation of the hypothalamic-pituitary-adrenal (HPA) axis leading to the release of cortisol and other catabolic hormones.
 These hormones function to meet increased energy needs by recruiting substrates for gluconeogenesis via the breakdown of lipids and proteins.
 Through their catabolic nature, these hormones also indirectly lead to muscle cell damage.

 Inflammation following anaerobic exercise functions to clear debris in preparation for muscle regeneration.
 The magnitude of the increase in inflammatory cytokines (such as IL-6) varies proportionately to the intensity and duration of the exercise.
 However, a prolonged inflammatory response can increase muscle damage and delay recovery by exacerbating oxidative stress and increasing production of reactive oxygen species (ROS).
 The increased ROS production seen with high intensity training can lead to oxidative stress such as lipid peroxidation (1).”